clean-code-craft-tcq-2/assignments/fail-on-false-positive.md

-# Art of Seperation and Use of Pure Function
+# Art of Separation and Use of Pure Function

 ex:-
 ```c